 employee who has a work related injury?

 A company’s best defense against the potential expense

 and aggravation related to federal or state law violations is

 to proactively review and revise as needed all Human Resources

 The professionals of PHHR are ready to assist your organization

-maintain compliance with the latest state and federal mandates.
+with the latest state and federal mandates.

 Paul Hilton Human Resources Consulting works with our clients to insure that all required documentation is correct and sufficient to successfully defend against a claim to any unemployment compensation commission.

 |For assistance with any Human Resources related questions or other